Pyromagne/Console-RoPaSci/README.md

 # CLI Game: RoPaSci

 RoPaSci is a command-line interface game developed by Pyromagne.
-The game is licensed under CC BY-NC-ND 4.0.
+The game is licensed under MIT License.

 ## How to Play